GabrielBigardi/Generic-Save-System/README.md

 **Email**: *gabrielbigardi@hotmail.com*

 ## References
-[Vicot](https://github.com/vicot) for the 1.1.0 suggestion and helping the project.
+[Vicot](https://github.com/vicot) for the 1.1.0 suggestions and helping the project.